cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 <img src="speedup.png" alt="Figure 13: Overall Speedup (ProcBench)." width="70%" />
 <p style="text-align: left;">
-<b>Figure 13, Overall Speedup (ProcBench):</b>
+<b>Figure 13, Aritmethic Mean Speedup (ProcBench):</b>
 <em>
 A table indicating the overall speedup on the Microsoft SQL ProcBench when running queries with PRISM over inlining the entire UDF.
 We calculate speedup by dividing the runtime of running a given query without PRISM (i.e., inlining the entire UDF) by the runtime with PRISM.
-We report the average speedup (excluding outliers) and the maximum speedup (including outliers).
+We report the arithmetic mean speedup (excluding outliers) and the maximum speedup (including outliers).
 We observe that PRISM provides significant performance improvements over existing UDF optimization techniques.
 </em></p>

-Figure 13 details the average and maximum speedup of the ProcBench queries when running PRISM.
-We observe that, on average, PRISM attains an average speedup of 298.7× due to 8 of the 15 ProcBench queries now evaluating efficiently with joins after successful unnesting rather than RBAR.
+Figure 13 details the arithmetic mean (average) and maximum speedup of the ProcBench queries when running PRISM.
+We observe that, on average, PRISM attains a speedup of 298.7× due to 8 of the 15 ProcBench queries now evaluating efficiently with joins after successful unnesting rather than RBAR.
 The maximum speedup for SQL Server is 2997.9×, again due to more effective unnesting, for a query that spends the entirety of its execution time in the UDF call.
 DuckDB can unnest arbitrary queries.
-Therefore, PRISM offers a more modest average speedup of 1.29× due to eliminating <b>LATERAL</b> joins from the query plan.
+Therefore, PRISM offers a more modest arithmetic mean speedup of 1.29× due to eliminating <b>LATERAL</b> joins from the query plan.
 Lastly, PRISM delivers a maximum speedup of 2270.2× on DuckDB, as the query after UDF inlining is so complex, that even after unnesting, the DBMS picks an inefficient query plan with a large cross-product.
 In contrast, the generated query is substantially simpler with PRISM,  leading to an efficient plan evaluated with hash joins.
 PRISM significantly improves SQL Server and DuckDB compared to inlining entire UDFs by generating simpler queries that are easier to optimize.